Mark McVeigh: Mid-career (2005–2008)

 In the next 3 seasons McVeigh was a stand out performer for Essendon, with a high disposal & efficiency rate he was one of the club's main contributors and eventually was to become a part of the Leadership group and a role model to his younger rookies.
 With disposals in the high 20s and a career high of 36 disposals, McVeigh was determined to get Essendon back on track.
 In 2008 McVeigh suffered an injury that sidelined him for almost half the season, nevertheless he claimed 13 Brownlow votes to his name in only 14 games, McVeigh finished in the top 20.

 Retirement

 McVeigh retired from professional Australian rules football on 29 August 2012.
 Injuries to his hip, knee and hamstring restricted McVeigh to only three games during the 2012 season.
 McVeigh stated, "It's a decision that I've been to-ing and fro-ing with for about eight weeks.
 But I've been very fortunate to part ways with the club on really good terms," during a press conference at Windy Hill.
 McVeigh shared the role of Vice-Captain of the Essendon Football Club with David Hille for most of his career.
-McVeigh played a total of 232 games and kicked 107 goals during his successful career at Essendon.
+McVeigh played a total of 232 games and kicked 107 goals during his playing career for Essendon from 1999 until 2012.